Geodels/gospl/docs/getting_started/installSrc.rst

 Dependencies
 ----------------------

-:mod:`gospl` has many required dependencies.
-If a dependency is not installed, :mod:`gospl` will raise an ``ImportError`` when the method/class requiring that dependency is called.
+goSPL has many required dependencies.
+If a dependency is not installed, goSPL will raise an ``ImportError`` when the method/class requiring that dependency is called.

 A dependency ``XXXX`` is installed via the following command in a terminal::